SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 #### Create Sales transaction

-In e-commerce the consumer/end-user's `msisdn`(mobile number) is required.
+In browser based solutions the payers `msisdn`(mobile number) is required.
 This is managed either by sending a `POST` request as seen below, or by redirecting the end-user to the hosted payment page.
-The `msisdn` is only required for e-commerce.
-In the m-commerce flow, the consumer uses the device that hosts the Swish app to manage the purchase, making `msisdn` unneccessary.
+The `msisdn` is only required for browser based solutions.
+In-app solutions and flow, the consumer uses the device that hosts the Swish app to manage the purchase, making `msisdn` optional.

 {:.code-header}
-**e-commerce Request**
+**Browser-based Request**

 ```http
 POST /psp/swish/payments/<paymentId>/sales HTTP/1.1